Risk Management

 | Threats | Producing or selling products that do not meet quality specifications could inconvenience customers, disrupt the market, and lead to an inability to fulfill supply obligations. | ||

-| Opportunities | The Group can earn more trust from customers and a stronger reputation in the market by implementing stricter quality controls. | ||
+| Opportunities | The Group can earn greater trust from customers and a stronger market reputation by implementing stricter quality controls. | ||

 Human resources